Searcys Princess Cake: Traditional Dundee Cake Recipe12 May 2022

 - 20ml water

-- Cream the butter and sugar till fluffy, add the eggs slowly, then the flour, almonds and soaked fruit and place in a 8” tin.
+- Cream the butter and sugar till fluffy, add the eggs slowly and then fold in the flour

-- Bake in a oven at 150°c for about one and a half hours (if it gets too brown cover with foil).
+- Bake in an oven at 150°c for about one and a half hours (if it gets too brown cover with foil).

 - Remove from the oven once cooked and cool down, when completely cold mix the apricot jam with the water and bring to the boil then brush over the top of the cake.